codr7/sweet/README.md

 When launching the REPL, the entire `core` package is imported automagically.
 Otherwise only `import!`, `core`, and `user` are defined; anything else needs to be imported/fully qualified.

-The source package may be splatted to import all ids:
+The package may be splatted to import all ids:

 ```
 (import! core*)